 From the 14th century. until 1810 There was a Vievis Orthodox monastery in Vievis, next to which was a church.
 An important writing for the history of the Orthodox was printed in the Orthodox monastery and printing house.
 1810 the monastery church became a parish, but during the war with Napoleon in 1812. burned.
 The new one was built only in 1842–1843.
-During World War I, the church was severely damaged by artillery fire, but after the war, the parish was rebuilt in 1923. solemnly consecrated.
+During World War I, the church suffered greatly from artillery fire, but after the war the parish was rebuilt in 1923. solemnly consecrated.
 1937 there were 805 believers in the parish.
 A total of 48 hectares of land and 5 buildings, donated by Duke Oginskis, remained on the former church property.
 1945 there were 370 believers in the parish, although the parish itself was registered with the USSR authorities only in 1948.
 1949 overhaul performed.